Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Bring-your-own-Notifications.md

 To switch, customers need to:

-- Update the parameter file to match one of the three scenarios discussed
+- Update the parameter file to match one of the three scenarios discussed.
-- Redeploy the ALZ pattern
+- Redeploy the ALZ pattern.
-- Run the remediation for both [Notification Assets](https://raw.githubusercontent.com/Azure/azure-monitor-baseline-alerts/main/patterns/alz/policySetDefinitions/Deploy-Notification-Assets.json) and [Alerting-ServiceHealth](https://raw.githubusercontent.com/Azure/azure-monitor-baseline-alerts/main/patterns/alz/policySetDefinitions/Deploy-ServiceHealth-Alerts.json) policy initiatives
+- Run the remediation for both [Notification Assets](https://raw.githubusercontent.com/Azure/azure-monitor-baseline-alerts/main/patterns/alz/policySetDefinitions/Deploy-Notification-Assets.json) and [Alerting-ServiceHealth](https://raw.githubusercontent.com/Azure/azure-monitor-baseline-alerts/main/patterns/alz/policySetDefinitions/Deploy-ServiceHealth-Alerts.json) policy initiatives.
-- Remove notification assets deployed by ALZ patterns using the [**Remove-AMBANotificationAssets.ps1**](https://raw.githubusercontent.com/Azure/azure-monitor-baseline-alerts/main/patterns/alz/scripts/Remove-AMBANotificationAssets.ps1) script (_<b>***</b> only if moving from ALZ notification assets to BYON_)
+- Remove notification assets deployed by ALZ patterns using the [**Remove-AMBANotificationAssets.ps1**](https://raw.githubusercontent.com/Azure/azure-monitor-baseline-alerts/main/patterns/alz/scripts/Remove-AMBANotificationAssets.ps1) script (_<b>***</b> only if moving from ALZ notification assets to BYON_).

 The code will reconfigure the Service Health alerts to use either the customer's action groups or the ALZ pattern notification assets based on the selected scenario.